 The Devil Wears Prada is a 2006 Film of the Book starring Anne Hathaway and Meryl Streep.
-It tells the story of a young woman named Andrea "Andy" Sachs (Anne Hathaway).
-Her first job out of college is for a merciless fashion magazine editor Miranda Priestly (Meryl Streep).
+It tells the story of a young woman named Andrea "Andy" Sachs (Hathaway).
+Her first job out of college is as personal assistant to a merciless fashion magazine editor, Miranda Priestly (Streep).
 It is loosely based on the real editor for Vogue magazine, Anna Wintour (sometimes called "Nuclear Wintour" by her detractors); see The September Issue for a documentary about the real Wintour.

 This film provides examples of: